xeroxIRC/xeroxIRC.github.io/tos.md

 **Usage of xeroxIRC is a privilege, not a right.**

-- xeroxIRC takes no responsibility for your actions.
+- xeroxIRC is a transit provider, no person or entity involved with xeroxIRC takes responsibility for users' actions.
 - n00by behaviour is discouraged in many channels.

 These Terms of Service can also be found on /motd.